jdhao/matplotlib_chinese_font/README.md

 ### Repo introduction
 I stumbled across the issue of Matplotlib displaying boxes for Chinese a while ago.
 This repo originated from my frustration with the various post scattering in the Internet.
 It is created as a demo on how to use Chinese fonts properly with Matplotlib.
 Several ways are shown in the script.
-The scripts are tested both on Linux and Windows and should be able to run smoothly.
+The scripts are tested both on Linux(CentOS 7.2) and Windows(Windows 8.1 Enterprise Edition) and should be able to run smoothly.
 For detailed information, please refer to [this post](https://jdhao.github.io/2017/05/13/guide-on-how-to-use-chinese-with-matplotlib/).

 ### How to run the code